bitprj/devrel/Charades_Game_In_JavaScript/Charades Game In JavaScript final blog.md

 ***Want to play the game right now?
 Skip this page!
 Jump directly to the "Creating Animated Word Cards" section about your preferred version!***

 **in HTML:**
 On this page, we want to have two buttons which redirect to two different HTML pages.
 The buttons are created in the same way as the start button on the starting page.
-We add a `<p></p>` to create the text box under each button.
+We add a `<p></p>` tag to create the text box under each button.

-Create two `<div>` with class names "v1" and "v2" for the two buttons under the `<section>` first.
+Create two `<div>` tags with class names "v1" and "v2" for the two buttons under the `<section>` tag first.
 These containers will allow us to set the positions of the buttons and the text box in CSS later.

 Use `<br></br>` tags if you want to create blank lines.